Tašmišu

-Tašmišu (Tashmishu) was a Hurrian god.
+Tašmišu (also romanized without diacritics as Tashmishu) was a Hurrian god.
 He was regarded as a brother of Teshub, and it is assumed he had a warlike character.

 Character

-Volkert Haas proposed that Tašmišu's name was derived from the Hurrian word tašmi, which he translates as strong.
-The suffix -šu is also known from the name of one Teshub's bulls, Šerišu, and various Hurrian personal names, such as Anniwašu or Ekammešu.
+Volkert Haas proposed that Tašmišu's name was derived from the Hurrian word tašmi, which he translates as "strong".
+The element-šu is a suffix attested in other names as well, such as the name of one Teshub's bulls, Šerišu, and various ordinary Hurrian personal names, such as Anniwašu and Ekammešu.

 Tašmišu was one of the multiple warrior gods in the Hurrian pantheon.
 Other such deities were Ugur, Aštabi, Nergal and Ḫešui.

-In myths, his position appears to be that of a subordinate of his brother Teshub, and in one passage from the Song of Ullikummi he outright addresses him as "my lord."
-He served as his sukkal (attendant deity), though as noted by Daniel Schwemer this role in ritual texts could also be attributed to the god Tenu.
-He proposed that the latter was adopted from the religious tradition of ancient Aleppo, where a month was named after him.
-However, Alfonso Archi ascribes Hurrian origin to Tenu.
+In myths, his position appears to be that of a subordinate of his brother Teshub; in a passage from the Song of Ullikummi he addresses him as his "lord".
+He served as his sukkal (attendant deity), though as noted by Daniel Schwemer in ritual texts this role could also be attributed to the god Tenu.
+He proposes that the latter was adopted from the religious tradition of ancient Aleppo.
+(Note: A month named after Tenu is attested in the local calendar.
+However, Alfonso Archi ascribes Hurrian origin to Tenu.)

 Associations with other deities

 Tašmišu was regarded as the "pure brother" of Teshub.
 Their sister was the goddess Šauška.
 Their parents were Anu and Kumarbi.
 Tašmišu's wife was the goddess Nabarbi.

 Hittites identified Tašmišu with their god Šuwaliyat, who had old Anatolian (Hattian) origin.
-However, Tašmišu never acquired the latter's association with vegetation.
+However, Tašmišu never acquired his counterpart's association with vegetation.
 Both of them could be associated with Mesopotamian Ninurta.
 As a result, instances where Tašmišu's name is written logographically as ^{d}NIN.URTA are known.
 Another attested logographic writing is ^{d}URAŠ.
-Furthermore, a god list from Emar identifies him with Papsukkal.
+Furthermore, a version of the Weidner god list from Emar identifies him with Papsukkal.

 Worship

-In Hurrian offering lists, Tašmišu usually follows Teshub.
+In Hurrian offering lists (kaluti), Tašmišu usually follows Teshub.
 Worship of him is best attested from the Hurrian kingdom of Kizzuwatna, where he appears in various festivals related to Teshub of Šapinuwa.
 He is also attested among the gods worshiped in Lawazantiya.

-In Emar, both Tašmišu and Tenu were worshiped as members of the entourage of Teshub.
+In Emar, Tašmišu and Tenu were worshiped as members of the entourage of Teshub.